-Below is a list of 10 pieces of obsolete (or nearly obsolete) technology, and when they were deemed such in the United States.
+Below is a list of 10 pieces of technology deemed obsolete (or near obsolete), and when they were deemed such in the United States.
 My point of obsolescence is when the replacement tech outsold or eclipsed in usage the previous tech.
 That doesn’t mean the older technology instantly ceased to exist.
 For example, black-and-white TVs lasted as secondary TV sets well into the 80s and early 90s.

 1. Dial-up internet

 Replaced by: broadband internet

 According to the Pew Research Center, in 2000, 34% of US households got online via dial-up access, versus only 3% having broadband.
 By 2007, broadband eclipsed dial-up with 51% of homes having the former.
 Dial-up fell off rapidly, with only 3% of US households using dial-up by 2013.

 VCRs and VHS videotapes enjoyed great popularity in the 80s and 90s.
 However, in 1997, the DVD first went on sale in the United States.
 DVDs’ advantages (in picture quality, size, etc.) soon led to a decline in VCRs’ popularity.
 By 2003, DVD rentals had eclipsed those of videotapes; in 2006, the last major Hollywood film was released to VHS (the movie “A History of Violence”).
 The final company making consumer VCRs stopped production in 2016.

 Additionally, the rise of DVRs (such as TiVo, which launched in 1999) made recording TV shows much easier, plus offered more features than VCRs (recording a particular show, etc.).